 Statistical analysis

 We performed statistical analyses to demonstrate core features of the application.
 We estimated the mean SBP for US adults by NHANES cycle, 1999-2000 through 2017-2020, with points and error bars representing the estimated means and 95% confidence intervals (CI), respectively.
 We made bar charts presenting the age-adjusted prevalence of hypertension and the estimated number of US adults with hypertension.
 For age adjustment, we used the estimated age distribution of US adults from 1999 to 2020 as the standard (49.3%, 33.6%, 10.1% and 7.0% being 18 to 44, 45 to 64, 65 to 74 and ≥ 75 years of age, respectively).
 We created a table of the estimated race/ethnicity distribution of US adults with and without hypertension, separately.
-We demonstrated stratification by estimating the prevalence of hypertension by NHANES cycle for US adults with and without CKD.
+We demonstrated stratification by estimating the prevalence of hypertension by NHANES cycle for US adults with and without chronic kidney disease.
 We showed the application’s ability to suppress output when statistical estimates are unstable by attempting to estimate the distribution of BP categories (SBP/DBP < 120/80 mm Hg, 120-129/<80 mm Hg, 130-139/80-89 mm Hg, 140-159/90-99 mm Hg and ≥ 160/100 mm Hg) among pregnant women in 2017-2020.
-We then showed that reliable estimates can be obtained for the distribution of BP categories among pregnant women by pooling NHANES cycles from 2009-2010 through 2017-2020.
+We then showed the ability of the application to pool NHANES cycles to achieve reliable estimates.
+Specifically, we estimated the distribution of BP categories among pregnant women after pooling the NHANES cycles from 2009-2010 through 2017-2020.

-We also illustrated how core features of the application can be combined to perform customized analyses.
-Specifically, we estimated the age-adjusted proportion of US adults with controlled BP by NHANES cycle among non-pregnant US adults with hypertension, overall and among those who self-reported taking antihypertensive medication.
-We also estimated the age-adjusted prevalence of resistant hypertension by NHANES cycle for non-pregnant US adults with hypertension who self-reported taking antihypertensive medication and had ≥ 1 classes of antihypertensive medication identified during the medication inventory.
-This was repeated among those taking ≥ 3 classes of antihypertensive medication.
+Next, we illustrated how core features of the application can be combined to perform customized analyses.
+We estimated the age-adjusted proportion of US adults with controlled BP by NHANES cycle among non-pregnant US adults with hypertension, overall and among those who self-reported taking antihypertensive medication.
+We estimated the age-adjusted prevalence of resistant hypertension by NHANES cycle for non-pregnant US adults with hypertension who self-reported taking antihypertensive medication and had ≥ 1 classes of antihypertensive medication identified during the medication inventory.
+This analysis was repeated among those taking ≥ 3 classes of antihypertensive medication.
 For age adjustment in the analysis of BP control and resistant hypertension, we set the age distribution for the standard population to represent US adults with hypertension from 1999 to 2020: 26.4%, 43.4%, 17.0% and 13.2% being 18 to 44 years, 45 to 64, 65 to 74, and ≥ 75 years of age, respectively.

 RESULTS